CemAtaYakut/PythonChessEngine/README.md

 His detailed explanations and practical approach helped me understand and implement key chess engine concepts.
 Huge thanks to Eddie for this massive upload to the internet.

-Here is Sebastian Lague's video: https://www.youtube.com/watch?v=U4ogK0MIzqk The inspiration for this project struck after watching Sebastian's video.
-If you want to write in C#, deffinetly chech his videos.
+Here is Sebastian Lague's video: https://www.youtube.com/watch?v=U4ogK0MIzqk The idea for this project popped up my head after watching Sebastian's video.
+If you want to write in C#, deffinetly check his videos.

 ## How to play?